 The builder needs to know if you need to upgrade the meter currently on-site or if the existing meter can sustain the power supply that you will need for both the main residence and secondary residence.
 This may include an upgrade from one phase to three-phase power.

 If you are looking to separate your bills from the secondary residence, you can request for the builder to install a separate meter for each residence, which will mean you will receive two separate bills.

 Inspection of the plumbing IO’s

 The purpose of inspecting the installation of your plumbing system is to make sure that it is compliant with the government regulations and that there will be no potential issues that will arise during the building process of the secondary residence.
-We also like to get a copy of your drainage plans so we can see how we are likely to connect the plumbing from your residences to the secondary residences.
+We also like to get a copy of your drainage plans so we can see how we are likely to connect the plumbing from your residence to the secondary residence.

 Inspection of easements